 Oil tanks can represent a hazard to the local environment and a significant financial liability for you if they leak or spill.
 Cleanup costs for oil tank leaks are the responsibility of the homeowner, and your private home insurance likely does not cover these costs.
 Check with your local government whether they require you to obtain a permit for removing your oil tank.
 Whether or not a permit is required, in order to access the CleanBC Better Homes and Home Renovation Rebate Program you must:

-- Remove and dispose of, or decommission, your oil heating equipment in accordance with all relevant regulations, including the BC Fire Code.
+- Remove and dispose of your oil heating equipment in accordance with all relevant regulations, including the BC Fire Code.

 - Provide required documentation.